UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography

 boosted performance by a few decibel, the anisotropic approximation of the TV regularizer,

 achieved better reconstruction accuracy, especially in the low-measurement (60-view) regime. (at the slight cost of uncertainty calibration).
-The relative performance of these two regularizers for the MCD UINR are presented in Table~\ref{tab:reg_appendix}.
-While we do not have a justification for why the anisotropic approximation performs better, we believe that regularization/prior exploration would be interesting future work.
+The relative performance of these two regularizers relative to no TV regularizer are presented for both GOP and MCD UINR in Table~\ref{tab:reg_appendix}.
+While we do not have a justification for why the anisotropic approximation performs better than isotropic for reconstruction accuracy, we believe that regularization/prior exploration would be interesting future work.